Originally published on 2 February 2023.

 The ban is enforced by local authorities, who will carry out inspections to ensure the ban is complied with.
 Inspectors are able to:

-- make purchases to test whether single-use plastics are not being used
+• make purchases to test whether single-use plastics are being used

-If a business is found not to be complying with the band, they can be ordered to cover the cost of the investigation.
+If a business is found not to be complying with the ban, it can be ordered to cover the cost of the investigation.
 Complaints about a business can also be made to Trading Standards.

 Can I appeal a fine?

 If you have wrongly been fined after an inspection, you have 28 days to make an appeal.
-The letter finding you should provide relevant details on how to make such an appeal.
+The letter imposing your fine should provide relevant details on how to make such an appeal.

 An appeal may be successful if you can show that you did everything you could reasonably do to avoid breaking the ban.